bramus/chrome-dark-mode-toggle/README.md

 #### What do I need to run this extension?

-This extension uses the [Web Preferences API](https://wicg.github.io/web-preferences-api/), an API that is currently only available in Chrome 125+ with the Experimental Web Platform Features flag enabled.
+This extension uses the [Web Preferences API](https://wicg.github.io/web-preferences-api/), an API that is currently only available in Chrome 125+ behind a flag.

+To enable the Web Preferences API, either:

+- Launch Chrome with `--enable-features=WebPreferences`
+- Enable the “Experimental Web Platform Features” flag through `chrome://flags`

+Note that although the latter approach is easier, it enables more experimental features than just the Web Preferences API.

-When this flag is not enabled, the extension shows a red N/A label on top of its icon.
+When the Web Preferences API is not enabled, the extension shows a red N/A label on top of its icon.

-To enable Experimental Web Platform Features, visit `chrome://flags`, find the option in the list, and set it to enabled.
-Restart Chrome.

 #### How do I change the mode of a site?